Coverage for Young Adults

 Which plans are affected?

-All groups, including small, large, self-insured, direct pay, and Healthy NY are affected.
+All individuals and groups, including small, large, self-insured, direct pay, and Healthy NY are affected.
 Medicare, Medicaid, Family Health Plus, Child Health Plus, and stand-alone dental/vision plans are not affected.

 Age 29 option